Ferries from

 The Cadiz to Santa Cruz de La Palma ferry is the main ferry route from Spain to La Palma.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-The distance between Spain and La Palma is 954 miles (1535km) and 829 nautical miles.
+The distance between Spain and La Palma is approximately 954 miles, 1535km or 829 nautical miles.

-Spain to La Palma ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Spain to La Palma ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

-For the best ferry offers, we recommend booking in advance for the cheapest ferry prices and availability.
-Visit our special offers page to take advantage of all the latest ferry discounts.
+For the best ferry offers, we recommend booking in advance to secure the cheapest prices and best availability.
+Visit our special offers page to view the latest ferry deals and discounts.

 More routes than anyone else.